PayBy/botim-money-docs/docs/2_Online Payment Integration/Checkout/hosted-paypage.md

 You can customize the appearance of the hosted checkout page by adding your logo and color in the Dashboard’s [Customize Checkout](https://b.botim.money/customize-checkout).

 ## Set Payment Method
-On the paypage page, by default all the payment methods that merchants have activated in Botim Money Business will be listed.
+On the paypage page, by default all the payment methods that merchants have activated in Botim Money will be listed.
 If you need to adjust the order of payment methods that your customers see, or temporarily set some payment methods as unavailable to the payer, please configure it in [Payment Methods](https://b.botim.money/payment-methods).